 Documentation: Specimen: UNSM ZM6190, 13 May 1901 Gage Co.

-Taxonomy: Although no subspecies are recognized, bill and wing lengths exhibit a cline from longest in the east to shortest in the west (Hicklin and Gratto-Trevor 2010).
+Taxonomy: Although no subspecies are recognized, bill and wing lengths exhibit a cline from longest in the east to shortest in the west (Hicklin and Gratto-Trevor 2020).
 Within this cline three breeding populations are distinguished, each with a characteristic migration route (Gratto-Trevor and Dickson 1994).
 In spring, migrants through Nebraska appear to include all populations, although few are likely to be from the Eastern Canadian (eastern) population.
 Of eight spring UNSM specimens, four are from the Alaskan (western) population, three are from the Central Canadian (central) population, and one, a female, by bill length of 21 mm, appears to be from the eastern population.
+One photographed at North Platte, Lincoln Co 9 May 2019 had been banded 22 Jun 2010 at the Canning River on Alaska’s Arctic Coastal Plain (pers. comm.
+Ben Lagasse), thus of the western population.
 In fall, the central and eastern populations migrate eastward to the Atlantic coast and so Nebraska migrants are of the western population; the absence of eastern and central birds results in reduced numbers compared with spring.
 All of the four UNSM fall specimens are of the western population.
 Results from a study using geolocators affixed to Semipalmated Sandpipers provide additional evidence that the majority of birds which migrate through Nebraska are from the Alaskan population (Manomet 2018)

 Genetic studies (Miller et al 2013) found insufficient structure to support designation of the three breeding populations as subspecies; differences noted were considered merely reflective of different allele frequencies.